OpenDSA/OpenDSA/RST/en/PL/FP1.rst

 FP - Constructing Lists with cons
 ---------------------------------

+..
+Just a test to see if we can visualize a beta reduction

+Just a test to see if we can visualize a beta reduction -- delete when done testing

+.. inlineav:: FP3Code2CON ss
+   :long_name: Illustrate Deep Recursion On BST
+   :links: AV/PL/FP/FP3CON.css
+   :scripts: AV/PL/FP/FP3Code2CON.js
+   :output: show

 **Functional programming** (FP) is a programming paradigm where functions are the main abstraction and in which functions are pure, first-class values and data is immutable.